amjjd/rustrast/rustrast-02/README.md

 I still have a constant feeling that I'm not doing things idiomatically, which is not helped by my not having read much of the learning material yet.
 I know I don't understand how casting works yet, as I just keep trying things until it compiles.
-I definitely dont understand modules yet either.
+I definitely don't fully understand modules yet either.

 Next, [it's time to load a 3D model](../rustrast-03/).